sankeer28/VoiceAid/README.md

 1. Obtain an API key from [Google's AI Studio](https://aistudio.google.com/app/apikey).
 2. Clone this repository to your local machine.
 3. Open `index.html` in your preferred web browser.
+4. Enable microphone access.
-4. Enter your API key in the provided input field.
+5. Enter your API key in the provided input field.
-5. Start interacting with VoiceAid by asking questions or uploading documents.
+6. Start interacting with VoiceAid by asking questions or uploading documents.

 ## Commands